 e.
 Do not commingle cash receipts with any other personal or business cash funds and do not reduce cash receipts by amounts needed for petty cash transactions.
 Use standard campus deposit forms.

 f.
 In general large cash receipts should be discouraged, and an alternative non-cash method of payment should be requested.
-However, if received, individual cash transactions of more than $10,000 from one individual/entity must be reported to the IRS by each campus.
-This requires solicitation and proper storage of personal identification information including remitter's social security number or Tax ID.
+However, if received, cash transactions of more than $10,000 from one individual/entity (in one transaction or in two or more related transactions over a 12 month period) must be reported to the IRS by each campus and a statement furnished to the payer (IRS Form 8300 Reporting Cash Payments of Over $10,000).
 For purposes of this paragraph, cash is defined as coins and currency of the U.S. or any other country, cashier's checks, bank drafts, travelers checks or money orders.
+The individual campus SFS offices is responsible for developing procedures to identify, track and repot cash payments to comply with IRS requirements..

 g.
 Checks deposited using remote deposit devices must be kept in a locked safe.
 After 45 days from the date of the deposit, checks must be destroyed using cross-cut shredding or an approved shredding/disposal service for paper documents.
 See 10-005 Check Deposit Procedures, C. Remote Scanning Procedures.